Are NeRFs ready for autonomous driving? Towards closing the real-to-simulation gap: Conclusion

 \section{Conclusion}

-Neural Radiance Fields (NeRFs) have emerged as a promising avenue for simulating autonomous driving (AD) data.
-However, to be practically useful, one must understand how the behavior of an AD system performed on simulated data transfers to real data.
+Neural rendering has emerged as a promising avenue for simulating autonomous driving (AD) data.
+However, to be practically useful, one must understand how the behavior of an AD system on simulated data transfers to real data.
 Our large-scale investigations reveal a performance gap between perception models exposed to simulated and real images.

-In contrast to earlier approaches, which concentrate on improving the rendering quality, this paper investigates how perception models can be altered to be more robust to NeRF simulated data.
-We show that fine-tuning with NeRF, or NeRF-like, data substantially reduces the real2sim gap for both object detection and online mapping methods without sacrificing performance on real data.
-Furthermore, we show that generating new scenarios outside the existing training distribution, \eg simulating lane departures, can improve the performance on real data.
-Studies on commonly used image metrics within the NeRF community reveal that LPIPS and FID scores exhibits the strongest correlation with perception performance.
-This suggests that perceptual similarity holds greater significance for the perception model compared to mere reconstruction quality.
+We propose a new strategy to close the gap: increasing the perception models' robustness to NeRF simulated data.
+We show that fine-tuning with NeRF, or NeRF-like, data substantially reduces the real2sim gap for object detection and online mapping methods with little to no performance degradation on real data.
+Moreover, for online mapping, we show that targeted generation of new scenarios can improve performance on real data.
+Nonetheless, rendering quality deteriorates rapidly when altering the ego-vehicle pose.
+Given our findings that low perceptual quality, \ie, LPIPS and FID scores, correlate strongly with a large real2sim gap, we argue that improving rendering quality in an extrapolation setting remains a key challenge for making NeRFs useful for testing and improving AD systems.

-In summary, we argue that NeRF-simulated data is valuable for AD, especially when using our proposed approach to enhancing the perception models' robustness.
-Further, NeRF-data is not only useful for testing AD systems on simulated data, but also for improving the performance of perception models on real data.